MargineanuAndrei/PER-app/README.md

 Request to create and update validation rules for body object:
 * title: string with min length 2 and max length 50
 * description: string with min length 2 and max length 150
-* rating: positiv integer max value 10
+* rating: positive integer max value 10

 Hope you will enjoy my project :+1: :shipit: